Menu

 Bucklers Hard Village England - 22 Top-Rated Tourist Attractions & Things to do in England - Planet Travel Advisor

-Bucklers Hard Village England - 22 Top-Rated Tourist Attractions & Things to do in England
+Bucklers Hard Village England - 22 Top-Rated Tourist Attractions & Things to Do in England

 One of the main attractions in Buckler's Hard Village is the Buckler's Hard Maritime Museum, which offers a fascinating insight into the village's rich maritime history.
-The museum features a range of exhibits and displays that showcase the history of shipbuilding, trade, and naval warfare, and provides a glimpse into the lives of the people who lived and worked in the village over the centuries.
+The museum features a range of exhibits and displays that showcase the history of shipbuilding, trade, and naval warfare and provides a glimpse into the lives of the people who lived and worked in the village over the centuries.

 Visitors to Buckler's Hard Village can also take a stroll around the village's charming streets and alleys, which are lined with historic buildings, including the 18th-century shipwright's cottages and the village's historic pub, The Master Builder's House Hotel.
 The village also offers a range of walking trails and cycle paths that allow visitors to explore the beautiful surrounding countryside.